 Loch Awe Challenge Route

-This is our most difficult challenge route, one that will really test your endurance to the limits.
+This is our most difficult challenge route, one which will really test your endurance to the limits.
 That said, it is a real gem if you are the sort of person who enjoys escaping on an adventure.

 |Paddle the length of Loch Awe||25 miles||4-9 hours (approx.)||Difficult|